DevKica/better-nstaff-ui/README.md

-## 📱 Nstaff - app to calculate remunerations for employees of the restaurant where I worked
+## 📱 Nstaff - app to calculate remunerations for employees of the restaurant where I was working

 to the moon 🚀🚀